 A context-appropriate and effective activity requires a deep understanding of targeted participants' needs and their communities, and the constraints they face.
-A description of the context should include:
+A description of the context should demonstrate local, contextualized knowledge of the participants and the target area, as well as the larger enabling environment in the country.
+If only national level data and evidence are available, the Applicant should explain why the data can be generalized to the subnational level.
+Elements may include: